 Summer Writers Institute

 The Summer Writers Institute brings together some of the brightest and most accomplished writers from St. Louis and beyond.
-The two-week program features workshops in various genres from personal narrative to modern humor writing, readings, craft talks, individual conferences with instructors, and a final open mic.
+The two-week program features workshops in various genres from personal narrative to poetry, readings, craft talks, individual conferences with instructors, and a final open mic.
 Kept to small enrollments to encourage dynamic discussions, the Institute allows students to hone their craft and explore new approaches.
 Workshops are led by professional, published writers who are experts in their fields and accomplished in providing constructive critique.
-Courses are conducted on Washington University's campus — home to a century of great writing, from reluctant student Tennessee Williams to current National Book Award Finalist Carl Phillips.
-For more information, visit our website or call 314-935-4695.
+For more information, visit our Summer Writers Institute webpage or call 314-935-4695.

 WUSTL-ALLEX Intensive Chinese and Japanese Language Institutes

 Students jump-start Chinese and Japanese language proficiency in this seven-week, 4-unit program.
-Small classes are taught by master professors representing many of the country's preeminent Asian language programs, as well as native speakers from China, Taiwan, and Japan.
+Small classes are taught by master professors representing many of the country's preeminent Asian language programs, as well as native speakers from China, Taiwan and Japan.
 With two teachers for every language student, the program features frequent and meaningful cultural exchanges in the target language and teaches students to speak and act in a culturally appropriate way.
-For more information, visit our website or call 314-935-4695.
+For more information, visit our Intensive Chinese & Japanese Institutes webpage or call 314-935-4695.

 WUSTL-ALLEX Chinese and Japanese Teacher Training Institute

-Post-baccalaureate students from China, Japan, and Taiwan study Chinese and Japanese pedagogy in this seven-week, 4.5-unit program.
-After learning from master professors, students go on to colleges and universities across the country to begin or enhance Chinese and Japanese language programs.
-For more information, visit our website or call 314-935-4695.
+Post-baccalaureate students from China, Japan and Taiwan study Chinese and Japanese pedagogy in this seven-week, 4.5-unit program.
+After learning from master professors, students go on to colleges and universities across the country to launch or enhance Chinese and Japanese language programs.
+For more information, visit our Intensive Chinese & Japanese Institutes webpage or call 314-935-4695.

 For more information on the summer programs above: